All Episodes

 Did they ever investigate Hillary's Benghazi lies?

-Did they ever investigate the laws Hillary Clinton violated felony she committed with her email server in the bathroom closet of a mom and pop shop to avoid congressional oversight?
+Did they ever investigate the laws Hillary Clinton violated felonies she committed with her email server in the bathroom closet of a mom-and-pop shop to avoid congressional oversight?

 Seriously.

-Did they ever cover the media collusion with with Hillary Clinton's campaign this election cycle?
+Did they ever cover the media collusion with Hillary Clinton's campaign this election cycle?

-You know, but how much time do they devote to this phony Russia conspiracy spor story?
+You know, but how much time do they devote to this phony Russia conspiracy story, not without a shred of evidence?

 It's ridiculous.